What is the story of Noah’s Wife?

-The story of Noah’s wife has three episodes:
+The Bible story of Noah’s wife has three episodes:

-The Bible texts for these episodes are at the bottom of this page.
+See the Bible text at the bottom of this page.

 Stage 1: God’s command to build the Ark

 The earth was corrupt, and God resolved to wipe out all living creatures.

 But there would be one exception to this cataclysm: the family of a man called Noah, whose wife had borne three sons, each of whom was married.